l3LUEPHOENIX/vision/README.md

 # Testing
 ## log-source container (for testing)
 Barebones container that has the event_generator script adding to a log file.
-The publisher.py script is started manually using the details from the Sources page in Log Viewer.
+The publisher.py script is started manually using the details from the Sources page in Vision.

 ### dummy.log
 The log being watched and being written to by event_generator.py